Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Introduction

-More recently, \citep{celik-tekir-2025-citebart} proposed CiteBART to generate parenthetical author-year strings directly for an input citation context.
+More recently, \cite{celik-tekir-2025-citebart} proposed CiteBART to generate parenthetical author-year strings directly for an input citation context.
 We identify two critical flaws in this setup: (i) the generative nature leads to hallucinations of non-existent citations, and (ii) the framework is semantically decoupled from the research content.
 By focusing on ``author-year" strings, the model treats research as a function of primary authors' names (e.g., ``Celik" or ``Goyal") rather than the substantive scientific content, which is fundamentally independent of such identifiers.
 Moreover, we shed light on the current training and evaluation practice of LCR systems operating in a setting that deviates from real-world scenarios.
-To address these limitations, we make following \textbf{contributions}: \begin{itemize}[noitemsep, topsep=2pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item We introduce the \textbf{Profiler}, a lightweight, non-learnable module for candidate retrieval.
+To address these limitations, we make following contributions:

+\begin{itemize} \item We introduce the \textbf{Profiler}, a lightweight, non-learnable module for candidate retrieval.
 It is remarkably efficient and free from confirmational bias, yet it outperforms the sequential combination of prefetcher and enricher. \item We demonstrate the importance of a paper's ``public profile", i.e., how the research ecosystem perceives a paper, as a remarkably vital signal for recommendation. \item We develop the \textbf{DAVINCI reranker}, which discriminatively integrates confidence priors with textual semantics via an adaptive vector-gating mechanism.
 Unlike previous SOTA, it is architecturally generalisable across diverse datasets without requiring special metadata like taxonomies. \item We establish a new state-of-the-art, demonstrating that DAVINCI surpasses both specialised LCR systems and massive-scale open-source rerankers adapted for this task. \item Finally, we introduce and benchmark LCR in an \textbf{inductive setting}, providing a more realistic evaluation framework for citations ``in the wild." \end{itemize}